deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 So, even though the pseudo handle only represents a handle to the current process and is only valid within the current process, the `DuplicateHandle` function has the ability to convert this pseudo  handle, which is only valid within the current process (in our case, the current process is the content process where the pseudo handle to be duplicated exists) into an _actual_ or _real_ handle which can be leveraged by other processes.
 This is exactly why the content process will duplicate its pseudo handle - it allows the content process to create an _actual_ handle to itself, with `PROCESS_ALL_ACCESS` permissions, which can be actively used by other processes (in our case, this duplicated handle can be used by the JIT server to map JIT'd code into the content process).

-So, in totality, its possible for the content process to call `GetCurrentProcess` (which returns a `PROCESS_ALL_ACCESS` handle to the content process) and then use `DuplicateHandle` to duplicate this handle for the JIT server to use.
+So, in totality, it's possible for the content process to call `GetCurrentProcess` (which returns a `PROCESS_ALL_ACCESS` handle to the content process) and then use `DuplicateHandle` to duplicate this handle for the JIT server to use.
 However, where things get interesting is the third parameter of `DuplicateHandle`, which is `hTargetProcessHandle`.
 This parameter has the following description:

 > A handle to the process that is to receive the duplicated handle.
 The handle must have the `PROCESS_DUP_HANDLE` access right...